Fantasy cartography

 Fantasy cartography, fictional map-making, or geofiction is a type of map design that visually presents an imaginary world or concept, or represents a real-world geography in a fantastic style.
 Fantasy cartography usually manifests from worldbuilding and often corresponds to narratives within the fantasy and science fiction genres.
-Stefan Ekman says that, "a [regular] map re-presents what is already there; a fictional map is often primary – to create the map means, largely, to create the world of the map."
+Stefan Ekman says, "a [regular] map re-presents what is already there; a fictional map is often primary – to create the map means, largely, to create the world of the map."

-Whilst cartographic fantasy has been popularized by novels of these genres it has also become a standalone hobby and artistic pursuit.
+Whilst cartographic fantasy has been popularized by novels of these genres, it has also become a standalone hobby and artistic pursuit.
 Cartographic fantasy has its historic origins in mythology, philosophy, literature and natural sciences.
 Although typically geographical, cartographic fantasy can include planetary, galactic, and cosmological maps; conceptual maps; and speculative maps.
 Fantasy maps are created and presented across different media such as books, television shows, movies, video games, tabletop games, and websites; and are characterized by aesthetics, themes and styles associated with the world or concept they are portraying.
-The increased popularity of geofiction and worldbuilding has led to and been supported by the emergence of design programs tailored to creative cartographers such as Wonderdraft and Inkarnate.
+The increased popularity of geofiction and worldbuilding has led to and been supported by the emergence of design programs tailored to creative cartographers.